Which whiteboard surface is best?

 All whiteboards are made to order allowing great flexibility in size and design, with larger sizes being possible by butting a series of frameless panels together.

-Glass whiteboards are available in a wide range of colours and typically back painted, so the colour shows through on the face.
+Glass whiteboards are available in a wide range of colours and are typically back painted, so the colour shows through on the face.
 They are frameless so with the choice of colour are often used as a modern alternative to a traditional framed steel whiteboard.

 They have a high gloss finish which works very well as a drywipe surface and cleans easily but it does make the surface very reflective.